 - Weapons, ammunition, explosive materials, and military technical equipment.

-- Assorted firecrackers, sky lights, and the equipment interfering with the road traffic, speech measuring instruments.
+- Assorted firecrackers, sky lights, and equipment interfering with the road traffic, speech measuring instruments.

 - Types of publications in the category prohibited from dissemination and circulation in Vietnam.

-- Radio equipment, equipment applying radio wave not in line with planning on radio frequency and relevant technical regulations in accordance with Law on radio frequencies.
+- Radio equipment, equipment applying radio waves not in line with planning on radio frequency and relevant technical regulations in accordance with the Law on radio frequencies.